 Enomaly turns to Intel chip for security

-Canadian cloud software maker Enomaly has announced a the High Assurance Edition of its cloud platform
+Canadian cloud software maker Enomaly has announced a the High Assurance Edition of its cloud platform that trades on Intel's Trusted Platform Module (TPM) to guarantee security.
+TPM is a chip built into your server's mainboard that holds cryptographic information.

 According to Enomaly, the security-minded can buy a bunch of servers with TPM technology onboard, rack them up and install the product.
 This ensures that whatever users and operators see is actually taking place on that hardware and not being delivered from somewhere else and pretending to be there.